ucladx/bcl-qc/README.md

 - Develop scripts to orchestrate use of [Microsoft's Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/illuminainc1586452220102.public-dragen-batch) and [Illumina's Dragen](https://www.illumina.com/products/by-type/informatics-products/dragen-bio-it-platform.html) for storage/compute.
 - Deploy a minimal BCL to VCF pipeline to generate run and sample-level metrics for quality control.

-### Workstation
+### Server

-[Click here](dx-ngs.md) to see how we set up our primary server.
-These instructions are targeted at sysadmins or DevOps engineers, but if you are a quick study and armed with Google, you'll do fine too.
-Versioned documentation like this helps to quickly replace the primary server in case of failure.
-Later, we should use configuration management tools like [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) - there's more upfront effort to generalize the configuration, but the reward is more fault tolerance.
+[Click here](dx-hpc.md) to see how we set up our primary server.
+These instructions are written for sysadmins or DevOps engineers, but if you are a quick study and armed with Google, you'll do fine too.
+Detailed and versioned instructions like these helps to quickly replace the primary server in case of failure.
+Later, we should use configuration management tools like [Ansible](https://en.wikipedia.org/wiki/Ansible_(software)) to automate deployment of new servers for fault tolerance or load balancing.

 ### Quick start